X marks the spot

 Questions

-1. The story took place at a automotive factory.
+Smartphone.
+This story took place at a smartphone assembly plant.
 True or false?

-2. What happened one day?
-Could the technicians and engineers fix (repair) the malfunction?
+Phablet.
+What happened one day?
+Could the engineers fix (repair) the malfunction?

-6. The data center director never heard from the professor again.
-Is this right or wrong?
+Mainframe Computer.
+The finance department of data center dealt with the professor’s service fees.
+Is this correct or incorrect?
 What happened a week later?
 A week later,

-9. Was the professor “cheating, ripping off or swindling” the data center?
+Cyberspace.
+Was the professor “cheating, ripping off, scamming, or swindling” the data center?
 What is the moral or lesson of the story?

-A. Do you feel that you sometimes get overcharged or ripped off?
+App, Platform.
+Do you feel that you sometimes get overcharged, swindled, scammed, or ripped off?

 Comments are closed.